edenlin/celebrate/readme.md

 - First you need to run your music in an analyzer to extract the waveform of the music.
 - A simple [analyzer](http://tyt2y3.github.com/celebrate/demo/analyzer.html) is provided but only runs in Firefox.
 - Then click `open music` in composer and specify the waveform file (in JSONP) and music file (in mp3,ogg or wav).

-> subject to cross origin resource limitation, it may or may not work if you load a file from other domains.
-> which means you can either work on a local file system or host the entire application on your server for other users.
-> This repository is not a suitable place to host copyrighted material for you.
+	- subject to cross origin resource limitation, it may or may not work if you load a file from other domains. which means you can either work on a local file system or host the entire application on your server for other users. this repository is not a suitable place to host copyrighted material for you.

 ## development